mampfes/hacs_waste_collection_schedule/doc/ics/kecl_de.md

 ## How to get the configuration arguments

-- Goto <https://www.kecl.de/sammeltermine> and select your city by clicking
+- Go to <https://www.kecl.de/sammeltermine> and select your city by clicking
 - Now select your street.
 You can use the filter on top of the list.
 - Copy the link of the `abonnieren` button
 - Replace the `url` in the example configuration with this link.